Everyone is invited to join the search for Minnesota's native champion big trees.

 More information about the program.

 Did you know there is also a National Registry of Big Trees that recognizes champion trees nearly 900 species and varieties?
-Minnesota has one national champion included on this list – the white spruce.
+Minnesota has one national champion included on this list – the tamarack.
 In fact, Minnesota's program is set up using much of the same criteria as the national program.
 For more information on the National Register of Big Trees, contact American Forests , P.O.
 Box 2000, Washington, DC 20013; 202-737-1944.